akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 ![Confirm button](../img/Products_ConfirmBulkActions.png)

-The action is processed to the back-end, so that you can continue to work on the PIM.
+The action is processed as a background task, so you can continue to work on the PIM.
 When the process is done, you are the only user to be notified.

 ![Notification center](../img/Products_MassEditNotifications.png)

-When you click on the notification, you access the report page of the action.
+To access the Execution details of the process, click on the notification icon.

 ![Process tracker](../img/Products-ProcessTrackerReportMassEdit.png)

 ::: info
-The operations `Change status`, `Add to groups` and `Publish products` are not available for the [product models](/articles/what-about-products-variants.html#what-is-a-product-model). _Since 2.3_, to ease these bulk actions, if you select some product models in the grid, their children variant products will be updated.
-For example, if you select some product models in the grid and the bulk action `Change status`, the status of the children variant products of the product models selected will be changed in mass.
+The following operations `Change status`, `Add to groups` and `Publish products` are not available for the [product models](/articles/what-about-products-variants.html#what-is-a-product-model). _Since 2.3_, to ease these bulk actions, if you select some product models in the grid, their children variant products will be updated.
+For example, if you select some product models in the grid and the bulk action `Change status`, the variant products' statuses of the product models selected will be changed.
 :::

 ::: ee